couchbase-examples/couchbase-tutorials/tutorial/markdown/aspnet/quickstart-csharp-aspnet-travel-sample/quickstart-csharp-aspnet-travel-sample.md

 The method in the provided code is designed to update an airport record.
 The process begins with the validation of the incoming request using a provided validator.
 If the request fails validation, a validation problem is returned with the associated errors.
 If the request passes validation, the method checks for the existence of `inventoryScope`.
 If `inventoryScope` is null, it signifies that the scope was not found and a problem is returned.
 If `inventoryScope` exists, the airport collection is retrieved.
-The method then attempts to fetch the current airport record from the database using the provided id.
+The method then attempts to fetch the current airport record from the database using the provided `id`.
-If the airport record is found, it is updated with the new data from the request and the updated record is returned.
+If the airport record is found, it is updated with the new data using the `ReplaceAsync` method of the SDK and then updated record is returned.
 If the airport record is not found, a 404 Not Found error is returned.
 The method is also designed to handle exceptions.
 If any exceptions occur during the process, such as a `DocumentNotFoundException`, the exception is caught and a problem with the exception message is returned.